Skip to main content

 The first step to create a church crisis management plan is to create a response team, or church security team.

-This does not have to be a separate team from your elders, your church staff, or your volunteers.
+This does not have to be a separate team from your elders, your church staff, or the church volunteers you manage .
 It can overlap with these already established teams or it can include a representative from each that will meet annually to review (more on that later).

 Either way, before you begin you are going to need to have key people who are dedicated to preparing and reviewing this information who are all on the same page.
 More importantly, it shouldn’t rest entirely on the Lead Pastor’s shoulders either.